 As an intern at Gillette, you'll learn about research processes in a clinical setting that specializes in providing care for children and adults who have rare and complex conditions.

 You’ll learn about research through mentored projects and weekly seminars.
 We match our interns with a mentor who has an ongoing research project; and we tailor experiences to meet the educational goals of the intern to the best of our ability.
 You’ll also have the opportunity for other clinical experiences such as observing surgeries or shadowing in our outpatient clinic.
 At the end of the program, interns present their work to their mentors and peers.

 Interns are expected to:

 For examples of previous research projects and seminar topics, please contact the research internship director.
-Inquiries for research opportunities outside of the summer program may also be made.
+You may also inquire about research opportunities outside of the summer program.